justinalm/iOSAppPrototypeIcons/README.md

 # iOSAppPrototypeIcons
-Get better app icons for your iOS prototypes.
-Impress clients and know what is where on your home screen.
+Better app icons for your iOS prototypes.
+Have better visual cues for what client project is where.
+Tired of reading the 9pt text under the default, boring, black and white app icons Xcode generates for your projects.
+This little repo will help you impress your clients and know what is where on your home screen.